michael-pellegrini/technitium_docker/README.md

 3.)
 The container will set the Default DNS server name as the container ID.
 This will have to change after updating the container else service is broken.
 Set `DNS_SERVER_DOMAIN=dns-server` to prevent this.

 4.)
-Backup entire Dns Server configuration by navigaing to Settings > General > Scroll to bottom > Backup settinngs
+Backup entire Dns Server configuration by navigating to Settings > General > Scroll to bottom > Backup settinngs

 5.)
 If using `:latest` image update via docker-compose by simply running `docker-compose down` -> `docker image rm m400/technitium:latest` -> `docker-compose up -d`.